The Benefits and Impact of Family-Centered Care

 Currently, the focus for senior care is in a person-centered approach, where the needs and privacy of the senior are the only consideration.
 However, when a family-centered approach is also taken into account — an approach where the senior and the family caregiver’s needs are considered, better outcomes are experienced for everyone involved.

-According to Senior Housing News, “preparing providers — including those in residential care settings — to deliver person-and family-centered care to older adults will have multiple benefits for all parties.”
+According to Senior Housing News, “preparing providers… to deliver person-and family-centered care to older adults will have multiple benefits for all parties.”

-In order to do this, Senior Housing News suggests that health care providers and caregiving communities (including those in assisted living and nursing home communities) need to:
+In order to do this, Senior Housing News suggests that healthcare and senior living providers need to:

 - Accept family caregivers as respected members of the senior’s care team

-- Assess a caregiver’s willingness and ability to take on the tasks in the senior’s care plan
+- Assess a caregiver’s ability and willingness to take on the tasks in the senior’s care plan

-- Provide and communicate information to family caregivers.
+- Communicate and provide information to family caregivers

 - Recognize the importance of the family caregivers’ involvement